 Docker Scout image analysis

 Docker Scout image analysis is available by default for Docker Hub repositories.
-You can also integrate third-party registries, such as Amazon ECR and JFrog Artifactory, and even run image analysis locally on your development machine.
+You can also integrate third-party registries and other services.
+To learn more, see Integrating Docker Scout with other systems.

 The free tier of Docker Scout lets you use Docker Scout for up to 3 repositories per Docker organization.
 You can update your Docker Scout plan if you need additional repositories, see Docker Scout billing.